DeclarativeHub/Bond/README.md

 textField.reactive.text.bind(to: label)
 ```

-That one line establishes a binding between text field's text property and label's text property.
-In effect, whenever user makes a change to the text field, that change will be automatically propagated to the label.
+That one line establishes a binding between the text field's text property and label's text property.
+In effect, whenever user makes a change to the text field, that change will automatically be propagated to the label.

 More often than not, direct binding is not enough.
 Usually you need to transform input is some way, like prepending a greeting to a name.
 As Bond is backed by ReactiveKit it has full confidence in functional paradigm.